snacksident/snacksident/README.md

 * 🌍  i'm based in san diego
 * ✉️  you can contact me at [andy.m.olsen@gmail.com](mailto:andy.m.olsen@gmail.com)
-* 🚀  i'm currently furthering my knowledge on websockets!
+* 🚀  i'm currently on a deep dive with socket.io as a collaboration tool!

 ### Skills